finbourne/lusid-sdk-csharp/sdk/docs/OrderManagementApi.md

-            var bookTransactionsRequest = new BookTransactionsRequest(); // BookTransactionsRequest | The allocations to create transactions for var applyFeesAndCommission = true;  // bool? | Whether to apply fees and commissions to transactions (default: true) (optional)  (default to true) var markOrdersAndAllocationsAsBooked = false;  // bool? | Whether to mark allocations and fully-booked orders with state Booked (optional)  (default to false) var usePreviewTransactionsForPricing = false;  // bool? | Whether to use calculators for the transaction type to work out pricing fields on the booked transactions (optional)  (default to false)
+            var bookTransactionsRequest = new BookTransactionsRequest(); // BookTransactionsRequest | The allocations to create transactions for var applyFeesAndCommission = true;  // bool? | Whether to apply fees and commissions to transactions (default: true) (optional)  (default to true) var markOrdersAndAllocationsAsBooked = false;  // bool? | Whether to mark allocations and fully-booked orders with state Booked (optional)  (default to false) var usePreviewTransactionsForPricing = true;  // bool? | Whether to use calculators for the transaction type to work out pricing fields on the booked transactions (optional)  (default to true)

             try
             {